Bonus content: Detailed simulation of cluster costs with CAST AI vs. GKE Autopilot

 CAST AI automates pod scaling parameters to help companies reduce cloud waste.
 The platform determines the correct number of pod instances based on business KPIs.
 If no work needs to be done, the platform decreases the replica count of pods until it reaches 0 and then removes all pods.

-CAST AI also ensures that the number of nodes in use is always adequate for the application’s needs, scaling nodes up and down dynamically.
+CAST AI also ensures that the number of nodes in use is always adequate for the application’s needs, dynamically scaling nodes up and down.

 GKE Autopilot automatically scales cluster resources based on the user’s pod specifications, but users need to configure Horizontal and Vertical Pod Autoscalers on their own.
 You can implement Horizontal pod autoscaling to automatically increase or decrease the number of pods via the standard Kubernetes CPU or memory metrics, or with custom metrics in Cloud Monitoring.